 - Think portraits - because you want a good shot of the pet, and to also capture some element of their personality, try to create portrait-like shots and settings.
 This is especially true if you will use a printing service that puts photos on canvas in order to create wall art.
 This means to consider settings, poses, angles, lighting and all of the things that a standard portrait uses.
 Yes, it is tough, but so worth the effort!

-- No flash - when doing pet photography it is imperative to avoid the use of the flash because it is always going to create the unwanted "red eye" syndrome.
+- No flash - this last tip on photographing dogs is very important.
+When doing pet photography it is imperative to avoid the use of the flash because it is always going to create the unwanted "red eye" syndrome.
 This ruins a shot and can also greatly upset the animal because of the intensity of the light in their eyes.
 You should try to use good natural light or work to illuminate an indoor setting as much as possible.